Application Requirements for J.D. Candidates

 - JD applications received after the priority deadline may be considered for a merit scholarship.

-- Binding Early Decision Program applications must be complete no later than December 31
+- Binding Early Decision Program applications must be completed no later than December 31.

 *Students may submit their application prior to taking the LSAT for priority consideration.
 We recommend applicants take the LSAT twice.